US STOCKS-Wall St falls as Middle East tensions drive risk-off mood

 Oct 18 (Reuters) - Wall Street's main indexes fell on Wednesday as growing tensions in the Middle East dented risk sentiment, with investors also focused on earnings to gauge the impact of inflation and high interest rates on businesses.

-"The war in Ukraine and the recent events in the Middle East are absolutely weighing on markets and any geopolitical issues and uncertainty will usually create a flight to safety for investments," said Chris Giamo, head of commercial banking at TD Bank.
+"The macro environment of the economy is settling; we're realizing we will likely be in this higher rate environment for a more prolonged period of time," said Chris Giamo, head of commercial banking at TD Bank.

-U.S. Treasury yields, however, rose after data showed U.S. single-family homebuilding rebounded sharply in September.
+Stronger crude prices pushed energy stocks .SPNY 1% higher, while industrials .SPLRCI and materials .SPLRCM led the decline in major S&P 500 sectors.

 On the earnings front, Morgan Stanley's MS.N third-quarter profit dropped less than expected as a strong performance in its wealth management division offset a hit from a lull in dealmaking.
-The company's shares, however, fell 5.4%.
+The company's shares, however, fell 7.6% to a more than one-year low.

-"The macro environment of the economy is settling; we're realizing we will likely be in this higher rate environment for a more prolonged period of time," TD Bank's Giamo added.

-Several Federal Reserve officials, including New York's John Williams and board governors Christopher Waller and Michelle Bowman will speak later in the day, ahead of Chair Jerome Powell's remarks on Thursday.
+Several Fed officials, including New York's John Williams and board governors Christopher Waller and Michelle Bowman will speak later in the day, ahead of Chair Jerome Powell's remarks on Thursday.

-Philadelphia Fed president Patrick Harker said in an interview to the Wall Street Journal that the U.S. central bank should extend its pause on interest-rate increases, while Minneapolis Fed President Neel Kashkari cautioned on Tuesday that inflation was "still too high".
+Philadelphia Fed president Patrick Harker said in an interview to the Wall Street Journal that the central bank should extend its pause on rate increases.

-United Airlines HoldingsUAL.O lost 7.2% after forecasting weaker fourth-quarter profit due to higher costs.
-Rivals American Airlines AAL.O and Delta Air Lines DAL.N also shed 3.9% and 4.2%, respectively.
+United Airlines HoldingsUAL.O lost 8.3% after forecasting weaker fourth-quarter profit due to higher costs.
+The S&P 500 passenger airlines index .SPLRCALI dropped 4.8% to hit a more than one-year low.

-Declining issues outnumbered advancers by a 3.70-to-1 ratio on the NYSE and by a 2.85-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers by a 3.90-to-1 ratio on the NYSE and by a 2.69-to-1 ratio on the Nasdaq.

-The S&P index recorded nine new 52-week highs and 10 new lows, while the Nasdaq recorded 12 new highs and 72 new lows.
+The S&P index recorded 11 new 52-week highs and 14 new lows, while the Nasdaq recorded 20 new highs and 149 new lows.

 (Reporting by Ankika Biswas and Shashwat Chauhan in Bengaluru; additional reporting by Sruthi Shankar; editing by Arun Koyyur and Vinay Dwivedi)